 Superficial injuries are short-term injuries caused by minor accidents.

 They can be caused by sudden, unexpected movements such as losing grip or focus or holding objects at awkward, uncomfortable angles.
 Superficial injuries comprise 21% of workplace injuries, with sprains and strains making up 28%.

-The HSE reported that 470,000 employees had work-related musculoskeletal disorders in 2020/21− with 45% of the disorders affecting the upper limbs or neck.
+The HSE reported that 486,000 employees had work-related musculoskeletal disorders in 2022/23 − with over 40% of the disorders affecting the upper limbs or neck.

 According to the NHS, a hernia occurs when an internal body part pushes through a weakness in the muscle or surrounding tissue wall.
 Hernias can happen when straining while lifting heavy loads.
 This type of injury is increasingly risky for older employees.

 Hernias can cause pain and discomfort unless surgically treated.